 Client machines are the machines that will run your Zemax software or and use the network license.
 The client machines must be able to ping the keyserver in order for the server's license to be seen.

-Zemax uses the Thales (formerly Gemalto) Sentinel LDK license technology and communicates on port 1947 on your network.
+Zemax legacy licenses use the Thales (formerly Gemalto) Sentinel LDK license technology and communicates on port 1947 on your network.

 Tip: You cannot run multiple client users of OpticStudio on the key server itself or multiple users on client machines.
 You may have one user on the server or on each client machine.
 This is due to the instance limitations and the way the licensing is designed to assign network seats to client computers.
 See the FAQ at the end of this article for details.